Reflecting on the earlier points of assessment, Sunzi notes:

 The phrase can also be read as “if a commander does not… dismiss him” Indicating that the crucial attitude may extend to either the master strategist, or to the ruler’s assessment of commanders.

 This position demands of the ruler/employer that they employ only those strategies that are sound, and that they demand that their employees follow those assessments.
-However, for the prospective CS employee, or head of CS, it requires that they place their professional integrity above profit.
+However, for the prospective InfoSec employee, or head of InfoSec, it requires that they place their professional integrity above profit.
 If the organizational structure of a company is such that clear warnings of the experts will not be heeded – i.e. if the emotions of the higher-ups will take precedence over expertise – the “right” thing to do is refuse the job, as an organization that undervalues the critical staff is one where the talents of the experts will be wasted.

 Having heard what can be gained from my assessments, shape a strategic advantage (shih) from them to strengthen our position.
 By “strategic advantage” I mean making the most of favorable conditions (yin) and tilting the scales in our favor.

 The idea of strategic advantage (shih) begins at this point, and continues throughout the book.
 What’s crucial to notice is that shih is not something one simply has, or something that happens, but is to be gained by “shaping” – i.e. extracted from the existing situation by directed effort, with a clear goal in mind.
 Notice also that this shaping occurs separately for each instance of military action; it is not a thing, but a context-dependent process, which necessarily takes into account the specific circumstances of each action.